dangazineu/.airules/README.md

 ## Testing

-This project includes a robust test suite to ensure the `install.sh` script works as expected.
+This project includes a test suite to ensure the `install.sh` script works as expected.

 ### Running Tests Locally